Skip to main content

 • Defining a custom component

-• Creating a custom validation handler
+• Creating a custom field validation handler

-• Implementing a custom form validation handler
+• Implementing a form-level validation handler

 • Setting up a submission handler

-Install
+Install & Run

 npm install